Center for Risk and Reliability

 - International Association for Hydrogen Energy (IAHE) - Founding member of Hydrogen Safety Division

-Risk analysis, system safety, failure analysis, Human Reliability Analysis, human-machine interaction, decision making under uncertainty, Bayesian Networks, Bayesian methods,
+Risk analysis, system safety, failure analysis, Human Reliability Analysis, human-machine interaction, decision making under uncertainty, Bayesian Networks, Bayesian methods, complex systems.

-Applications in: Nuclear power plants, hydrogen fueling stations, oil and gas, energy and transportation infrastructure
+Applications in: nuclear power plants, hydrogen fueling stations, oil and gas, energy, transportation, and infrastructure

 - Katrina M. Groth and Ethan S. Hecht.
 HyRAM: A methodology and toolkit for quantitative risk assessment of hydrogen systems.
 International Journal of Hydrogen Energy.
 42(11): 7485-7493, March 2017.